G87git/G87git/README.md

 I code every day as a student of software engineering to create solutions for the web. 👨🏿‍💻

-* 🌍  I'm based in Douala
+* 🌍  I'm based in Birmingham, UK
 * 🖥️  See my portfolio at [MyCanvaPortfolio](http://https://g87code.my.canva.site)
 * ✉️  You can contact me at [nzangmenedit@gmail.com](mailto:nzangmenedit@gmail.com)
 * 🧠  I'm learning Laravel